itversity/data-engineering-on-gcp/08 Big Data Processing using Databricks on GCP.md

 ## Overview of Databricks on GCP
 Let us get an overview of Databricks on Google Cloud Platform.
-* Databricks is cloud agnostic Spark based Big Data Processig Platform.
 * Databricks is available on all leading cloud platforms.
   * AWS
   * Azure
   * **Google Cloud Platform (GCP)**
+* Databricks is cloud agnostic Spark based Big Data Processing Platform.
 * Here are the features of Databricks on GCP.
   * Seamless Integration with GCS for Data Lake Storage.
   * Purpose Built Clusters for different workloads.